DeveLooped-INC/gChat/README.md

 *   🕵️ **Zero Metadata**: We don't just encrypt the message; we hide *who* you are talking to.
 Thanks to Tor Onion Services, your social graph is invisible to ISPs and governments.
 *   📱 **Local Sovereignty**: Your data lives on **your** device.
 If Amazon Web Services goes down, gChat stays up.
 *   🕸️ **Uncensorable Mesh**: Connect directly to peers.
 There is no central server to seize, subpoena, or shut down.
-*   🤝 **Real Human Connection**: Designed for communities, activists, and friends—not for "users" to be monetized.
+*   🤝 **Real Human Connection**: Designed for communities, activists, and friends—not for "Busers" to be monetized.

 ---